HAN-2/MOIST/README.md

 When the code is running, there is a dynamic number (%) at the left corner of command window, which is helpful to check if the program is stucked or the time it gonna take.

 # HOW TO PLOT:
+There are plotting commands at the end of main program of the short term validation.
+Also, I will post the commands here to illustrate how to extract temporal and spatial soil water and isotope data for further visualization.